harshu0001/liatai-moadeck/README.md

 - **Performance Analysis**: AI-driven analysis was used to identify performance bottlenecks and suggest optimizations for video preloading strategies, dynamic module loading, and ensuring high Lighthouse scores.

 ## License
 This project is for demonstration and sales deck purposes.
-All rights to Mall of America assets belong to their respective owners.
+All rights to Mall of America assets belong to their respective owners.<br/>
+Designed and Developed with ❤️ by **HARSH PRATAP SINGH**